 The Binghamton University campus is a student's home away from home, and each year we invite family members to make it theirs as well during Family Weekend.
 Share the Binghamton experience as you spend time connecting with your student, interacting with faculty and staff, and experiencing what makes being a Bearcat so special.

-Students, alumni and parents join together each January (during winter break) in New York City for Binghamton in the City, a series of career discovery and networking events aimed at strengthening University connections with its most loyal of supporters.
-Parent and Family Programs hosts a Career Resources Panel for Parents, which is designed to provide information on how parents can assist their students in taking advantage of the high-impact learning experiences Binghamton offers to benefit their credentials and resume.
+Students, alumni and parents join together each January (during winter break) in New York City for New York City CONNECT, a series of career discovery and networking events aimed at strengthening University connections with its most loyal of supporters.
+Parent and Family Programs hosts a Career Resources Panel for parents, which is designed to provide information on how parents can assist their students in taking advantage of the high-impact learning experiences Binghamton offers to benefit their credentials and resume.
 Representatives from several University offices, including the Fleishman Center for Career and Professional Development, the Graduate School and Education Abroad will share their insights and expertise, as well as give parents an opportunity to ask questions.